MicrosoftDocs/power-pages-docs/power-pages-docs/admin/copilot-governance.md

 ### Search summarization

 Power Pages Site Search with Generative AI provides site users with summarized responses to their natural language queries.
 It also uses a semantic search approach in contrast to the traditional keyword-based methods, offering more relevant and contextualized results.
-Learn More (<https://learn.microsoft.com/en-us/power-pages/configure/search/generative-ai>)
+For more information, see [Power Pages search with generative AI (preview)](/power-pages/configure/search/generative-ai).

 ### Summarization API